 If you experience mid back pain after sleeping, creating a new habit of being able to sleep in a different position is important.
 Try:

-- On your side, with a pillow under your upper arm, and a contoured cervical pillow under your neck to keep head aligned with your spine.
+- Side sleeping position, with a pillow under your upper arm, and a contoured cervical pillow or self-adjusting memory foam pillow under your neck to keep head aligned with your spine.

 - Experiment with a pillow between your knees to reduce strain and pain in the middle back

 - Change your sleeping position if you are a stomach sleeper!

 1st steps for middle back pain relief

 - Waking with back pain after what should have been a great night sleep is frustrating and can be scary.
 If you don’t get relief when you were still for hours allowing your body to recover – then how will you ever get better?